Code-Institute-Submissions/fpatrick-p5gh_JanResub/README.md

 To reach more customers, Gamerhood uses different marketing strategies.
 We have a newsletter that is sent out regularly to subscribers, highlighting new products and special deals.
 We also have an active Facebook page where we post updates, promotions, and upcoming events.
 The company also uses social media influencers and collaborations to promote products and reach new audiences.

-In addition to these strategies, Gamerhood also provide free shipping on orders above a certain amount, as well as free returns and exchanges to ensure customer satisfaction.
+In addition to these strategies, Gamerhood also provides free shipping on orders above a certain amount, as well as free returns and exchanges to ensure customer satisfaction.

 Overall, Gamerhood's e-commerce platform and business model aim to provide gamers with a convenient and enjoyable shopping experience for all their gaming needs, from the latest games, consoles and accessories to stylish gaming-themed clothing.